Housing help if your home is flooded

 If your home is flooded, your landlord has the right to:

-• Access your home to inspect the damage and carry out repairs, with reasonable notice
+• Access your home to inspect damage and carry out repairs, with reasonable notice

-• End your tenancy if the flood makes your home uninhabitable or beyond repair
+• End your tenancy if the property is uninhabitable or beyond repair

-• Claim compensation from you if you are responsible for the flood or fail to report it
+• Claim compensation if you caused the flood or did not report it

 They also have the responsibility to:

-• Repair any damage to the structure and exterior of your home, such as walls, roof, windows and doors
+• Repair damage to the structure and exterior, such as walls, roof, windows and doors

-• Repair any damage to the plumbing, heating, gas, electricity and water supply systems
+• Repair plumbing, heating, gas, electricity and water supply systems

-• Repair any damage to the fixtures and fittings, such as carpets, curtains and appliances, that they provided
+• Repair fixtures and fittings they provided, such as carpets, curtains and appliances

-Private landlords are not usually responsible for finding you somewhere else if you have to move out due to a flood.
-However, they may have an insurance policy that pays for alternative accommodation for tenants.
-Contact your landlord to ask.
+Private landlords do not usually have to find you alternative accommodation if you need to move out due to flooding.
+However, they may have insurance that covers this.
+Contact your landlord to check.

 If you rent from the council or a housing association, they should provide temporary accommodation if you have to move out.